Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He specializes in European History.

 5. Panzer VIII Maus

 The Panzer VIII Maus, also known as the Panzerkampfwagen, was a German super-heavy tank that entered production in 1944.
 Weighing nearly 188 tons, it was (and remains) the heaviest armored vehicle to have been built for warfare.
-Designed by Ferdinand Porsche, five prototypes were ordered by the German high-command, with only two of the units reaching full completion before the war’s end.
-The massive tank required a total of six crewmen, and had a recorded length (and width) of 33.5-feet and 12.2-feet, respectively.
+Designed by Ferdinand Porsche, five prototypes were ordered by the German high command, with only two of the units reaching full completion before the war’s end.
+The massive tank required a total of six crewmen, and had a recorded length (and width) of 33.5 feet and 12.2 feet, respectively.
 Powering the vehicle was a massive V12 diesel engine with nearly 1,200 horsepower; a device capable of propelling the tank at a maximum speed of just 12 miles per hour.
-The Maus made up for its lack of speed, however, with a 128-millimeter gun (main armament), a 75-millimeter short-barreled howitzer (secondary armament), and 7.92-millimeter (MG-34) machine gun.
+The Maus made up for its lack of speed, however, with a 128-millimeter gun (main armament), a 75-millimeter short-barreled howitzer (secondary armament), and a 7.92-millimeter (MG-34) machine gun.